-Join us as we analyze the facts surrounding each phase of the longstanding demand for additional qualified nurses in the U.S., and learn more about the role you could play as we begin taking steps to strengthen and replenish our nursing workforce.
+Join us as we analyze the facts surrounding the longstanding demand for additional qualified nurses in the U.S. and learn more about the role you could play as we begin taking steps to strengthen and replenish our nursing workforce.

 One large driver of the nursing shortage is the aging population in America.
-In 2014, the U.S. was home to 46 million people age 65 or older, and that number is projected to grow dramatically in the near term, according to the Population Reference Bureau.
-Between 2020 and 2030, this population of Americans is projected to increase by 18 million as the last of the baby boomer cohort reaches retirement age.3
+In 2018, the U.S. was home to an estimated 52 million people age 65 or older, according to the Population Reference Bureau (PRB).2 That number is expected to rise in the near term, as well, as the last of the baby boom generation reaches age 65 by 2030.

 Effects of the nursing shortage

 An obvious impact of the nursing shortage is the heightened nurse-to-patient ratios that inevitably take place when a unit is short-staffed.
-This can have adverse effects on the quality of a nurse’s professional life, often leading to nursing burnout—a leading motivator for practicing nurses who choose to leave the profession.
+This can have adverse effects on the quality of a nurse’s professional life, often leading to nursing burnout.

 Nursing shortage solutions

 Many agree that addressing the imminent nursing shortage in the U.S. must begin with enabling the thousands of aspiring nurses to begin their careers—which will only be possible with more educators in nursing programs to cope with the demand.
-With this in mind, several statewide initiatives have been put into motion to offer incentives like fellowships and loan forgiveness for future nurse faculty who commit to teach within that state after obtaining their degrees.
+With this in mind, several state level initiatives have been put into motion to offer incentives, like fellowships and loan forgiveness, for future nurse faculty who commit to teach within that state after obtaining their degrees.

 Could you help fill the gap in nursing?